MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Update-MgBetaServicePrincipalByAppId.md

 `DELEGATEDPERMISSIONCLASSIFICATIONS <IMicrosoftGraphDelegatedPermissionClassification[]>`: The permission classifications for delegated permissions exposed by the app that this service principal represents.
 Supports $expand.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Classification <String>]`: permissionClassificationType
   - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Required on create.
-Does not support $filter.
+Doesn't support $filter.
   - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
-Does not support $filter.
+Doesn't support $filter.

 `ENDPOINTS <IMicrosoftGraphEndpoint[]>`: Endpoints available for discovery.
 Services like Sharepoint populate this property with a tenant specific SharePoint endpoints that other applications can discover and use in their experiences.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Capability <String>]`: Describes the capability that is associated with this resource. (e.g. Messages, Conversations, etc.) Not nullable.
+  - `[Capability <String>]`: Describes the capability that is associated with this resource. (for example, Messages, Conversations, etc.) Not nullable.
 Read-only.
   - `[ProviderId <String>]`: Application id of the publishing underlying service.
 Not nullable.
 Read-only.
   - `[ProviderName <String>]`: Name of the publishing underlying service.
 Read-only.
-  - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (e.g. Yammer.FeedURL etc.).
+  - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (for example, Yammer.FeedURL etc.).
 Not nullable.
 Read-only.
   - `[Uri <String>]`: URL of the published resource.
 Not nullable.
 Read-only.

 `FEDERATEDIDENTITYCREDENTIALS <IMicrosoftGraphFederatedIdentityCredential[]>`: .